 Graduate Admissions: City and Regional Planning

-The Graduate School at Cornell is organized into fields of study; applicants interested in Regional Planning or Historic Preservation Planning apply to the Field of City and Regional Planning.
-Applicants interested in the study of Real Estate or Regional Science should apply to those fields.
+The Graduate School at Cornell is organized into fields of study; applicants interested in Regional Planning or Historic Preservation Planning apply to the Field of City and Regional Planning; applicants interested in the study of or Regional Science should apply to that field.
+Applicants interested in Real Estate should reach out to the Cornell Baker Program in Real Estate or find more information on the M.R.P./M.P.S RE dual degree, here.

-- Regional Science: Fall, January 10; there is no spring semester admission
+- Regional Science: Fall, updated February 1; there is no spring semester admission.
+Apply now.

 - Real Estate: January 15 priority deadline for financial aid; March 1, regular deadline; June 1, special/transfer deadline; there is no spring semester admission